ouillie/terminalle/README.md

-which would normally be impossible to configure in `.tmux.conf`, generally eliminating the prefix in favor of a simple `Ctrl` modifier, thus cutting the number of keystrokes in half without requiring you to memorize entirely new shortcuts.
+which would normally be impossible to configure in `.tmux.conf`, generally eliminating the prefix in favor of a simple `Ctrl` modifier, thus cutting the number of keystrokes in half without requiring you to memorize new shortcuts.
 If you're a tmux power-user, this will **change** things for you.

 The following shortcuts are enabled in tmux mode: